ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop1.md

 exercises: 45
 questions:
 - "How can automation improve my current workflow?"
-- "What tools and software will we be using?"
+- "How can I automate my current work?"
-- "How do I troubleshoot common issues in workflow automation?"
+- "How can I ensure that my workflow is reproducible on different computers?"
-- "What are the best practices for maintaining reproducible environments?"
+- "What workflow management tools are available?"
 objectives:
 - "Learn to streamline the routine tasks in your research - from downloading remote data to managing reproducible computational environments - so you can focus on discovery."
 keypoints:
 - "Automation can significantly streamline repetitive tasks and reduce errors."
+- "Creating isolated and reproducible environments is crucial for reliable research."
 - "Effective workflow management ensures consistency and reproducibility."
-- "Tools like `wget`, `curl`, `venv`, `conda`, Docker, Make, and Nextflow are very helpful for automating and managing workflows."
+- "Tools like `wget`, `venv`, Make, and Nextflow are very helpful for automating and managing workflows."
-- "Creating isolated and reproducible environments is crucial for reliable research."
-- "Logging and checkpointing are important for tracking progress and recovering from failures."
 ---

-# Workflow for computer
-as above but using scripts!
-Bash/Make/Python

-Project structure:
-- folders for data (raw/intermediate/processed)
-- folders for scrripts (workflow, and individual)

-Demonstrate how to do this with Make, and then with Nextflow.

-## Overview
+# Overview
 ## Why automate?
 Automation helps streamline repetitive tasks, reduce errors, and save time, allowing you to focus on analysis and discovery.
 By incorporating automation techniques into your research workflows, you can improve the efficiency, consistency, and reproducibility of your work, ultimately leading to more reliable and impactful scientific discoveries.